Genealogy of the extremal process of the branching random walk: Introduction

+Assumption \eqref{eqn:integrability} is a rephrasing of \cite[Equation (1.4)]{Aid13} (see Lemma~\ref{lem:equivalent} for the proof of the equivalence of these two integrability conditions).
+However, this version appears directly in our computations, cf Lemma~\ref{lem:entangled}.

-We write $M_n = \min_{|u|=n} V(u)$ for the minimal position at time $n$ occupied by a particle and $m_n = \frac{3}{2} \log n$.
-Under the above integrability assumptions, Biggins \cite{Big76} proved that $\lim_{n \to \infty} \frac{M_n}{n} = 0$ a.s.
-Addario-Berry and Reed \cite{ABR09} observed that $(M_n - m_n)$ is tight, and Hu and Shi \cite{HuS09} proved this sequence has almost sure logarithmic size fluctuations.
+Recall that $M_n = \min_{|u|=n} V(u)$ is the minimal position at time $n$ occupied by a particle.
+We set $m_n = \frac{3}{2} \log n$.
+Under the above integrability assumptions, Addario-Berry and Reed \cite{ABR09} observed that $(M_n - m_n)$ is tight, and Hu and Shi \cite{HuS09} proved this sequence has almost sure logarithmic size fluctuations.
 Finally, Aïdékon \cite{Aid13} obtained the convergence in law of $M_n - m_n$, and Chen \cite{Che15} proved the above integrability assumptions to be optimal for this convergence in law.
-In this article, we are interested in the particles that are at time $n$ in a neighbourhood of the minimal displacement $M_n$.
+We take interest in all particles that are at time $n$ in a $O(1)$ neighborhood of the minimal displacement $M_n$.

 We introduce some notation on point measures, the Radon measures on $\R$ that takes values in $\Z_+ \cup \{ \infty\}$.
 Given a point measure $\rho$, we denote by $\mathcal{P}(\rho)$ the multiset of the atoms of the point measure $\rho$, that satisfy